 Prerequisites taken out of sequence within a single department shall not count towards degree credit unless the head of the department offering the course grants an exception.
 For example, assume that courses A and B are in the same department and A is prerequisite to B. If the instructor permits the student to take B without having taken A, and the student passes B, the student may not take A for credit without permission.
 The student seeking credit for A must have the permission of the head of the department offering the course.
 The department head must notify the Registrar in writing.

-Students should read carefully the course descriptions in the Catalog before they register because some of the course credits may not count toward graduation.
+Students should read carefully the course descriptions in the Undergraduate Catalog before they register because some of the course credits may not count toward graduation.
 Some examples of credit-restricted courses are:

 - Only 6 credits from PHIL 1101, 1102, 1103, 1104, 1105, 1106, 1107

 - Not both STAT 1000 and STAT 1100

 Students who have had three or more years of a foreign language in high school cannot receive credit for the elementary language courses in that same language.
 However, transfer students who were placed in an elementary language course through a proficiency exam at another institution of higher learning may contact the Literatures, Cultures and Languages Department Head about permission to receive credit for the elementary language courses.